PRODUCT REGULATORY COMPLIANCE

 We are regularly monitoring the continuing additions of Substances of Very High Concern (SVHC) to the Candidate List, which is the first step of the REACH authorization procedure.
 The latest candidate list pursuant to Article 59 of REACH has been published by ECHA at http://echa.europa.eu/web/guest/candidate-list-table

 CONFLICT MINERALS LEGISLATION - USA

-Virtually all of GE's products contain one or more of the minerals tin, tantalum, tungsten and gold (3TG).
-The mining and trade of these materials from the Democratic Republic of Congo (DRC) and surrounding countries have gained international attention for the role that they can play as "conflict minerals", financing deadly armed groups in the region.
+Virtually all of GE’s products contain one or more of the minerals tin, tantalum, tungsten and gold (3TG).
+The mining and trade of these materials from the Democratic Republic of Congo (DRC) and surrounding countries have gained international attention for the role that they can play as “conflict minerals,” financing deadly armed groups in the region.
 Because of this potential for association with conflict and human rights abuses, GE strives to ensure that our supply chains are ethical and sustainable, and that we are fulfilling our commitment to respect human rights through responsible sourcing practices.
-As part of these efforts, GE has instituted Principles on Conflict Minerals, and we submit a report annually to the Securities and Exchange Commission on our due diligence program.
+As part of these efforts, GE has instituted Responsible Mineral Sourcing Principles, and we submit a report annually to the Securities and Exchange Commission on our due diligence program.